 Singing is one of the most powerful fundamental, communal human activities; right up there with eating together.
-The oldest written music is a song, the Sumerian Hymn to Creation, dated before 800 B.C., and communal singing likely predates this by tens or hundreds of thousands of years.
+The oldest written music is a song, the Sumerian Hymn to Creation, dated before 800 B.C.
+Communal singing likely predates this by tens or hundreds of thousands of years.

-Jewish and Christian religious services are filled with singing and praying.
+Jewish and Christian religious services are full of singing and praying.
 These are communal activities — each congregant contributes to a common endeavor.
 Some people have good voices, sing in harmony, and add pleasure to everyone’s experience.
 Even those who can’t carry a tune very well become part of something, a common endeavor, while they are singing a familiar and often beautiful hymn or prayer.

 Communal activities are powerful because they align participants in a common experience: creating something beautiful and uplifting together.
 When was the last time you did something like that in a meeting?